AlexJonesCU/programming-languages-2020/README.md

 Many thanks to all with whom I had the opportunity to discuss the contents of the course, including (but not limited to) Roy Crole,  Peter Jipsen, Drew Moshier, Paula Severi, and Fer-Jan de Vries; to the students of 2018 and 19 for continuing challenge and feedback; to all the colleagues from whom I have been learning over the years.

+## Online Courses on Programming Languages

+  - [Programming Languages](https://opendsa-server.cs.vt.edu/ODSA/Books/PL/html/#).
+This course follows a similar outline.
+Chapters 1.1, 1.3, 2.1, 2.2, 3.1-3.4, 3.6, 3.9 could be a useful second reference for this course.
+Chapter 4 corresponds to LambdaNat and Chapter 5 to LambdaFun but the details are quite different.
+We only touch upon Chapter 6, so that could be further reading.
+Chapter 7 on Type Systems is a topic we will study in our coure on Compiler Construction.

+  - [Notes on Programming Paradigms](https://tgdwyer.github.io/).
+A course that shares many aims and methods with this one.
+I just browsed over the content, but it looks promising ... recommended if you want to have a different point of view on the same general topic.

 <font color=grey>

 ## "Must Reads"